H-1B Extensions Beyond Six Years

 - Periods of up to one year are available until the Labor Certification or I-140 is denied.

-- Once a Labor Certificiation or I-140 is approved, one year periods are available until a final decision on permanent residence is made.
+- Once a Labor Certification is approved, one year periods are available until the I-140 is approved.

 (3) If they have an approved Employment Based I-140 and are subject to the visa availability backlog based on their country of citizenship and preference category (EB-1, EB-2) at the time the H-1B petition is filed.

 - More details can be found here at AC-21 104(c) under Pub.
 L. 106-313.

 - Three year periods are available under this provision.